 Overall, the issue of quality presents a mixed picture, although it is any area where there has been undeniably a focus of governments and stakeholders.

 Access to information – performance over the course of the agreement in this area has also been mixed.
 The NCVER continues to provide highly credible and useful research, but it is more stakeholder facing than informing choices of students.
 Although there has not been significant progress over the course of the agreement, recent initiatives are likely to deliver on this objective.
 Work is currently underway to better embed student outcomes data into myskills.gov.au.
-The federal government, through the establishment of the National Careers Institute, has also made a recent commitment to improving information and better integrating the various job and student seeker website.
+The federal government, through the establishment of the National Careers Institute, has also made a recent commitment to improving information and better integrating the various job and student seeker websites.
 This is long overdue, but welcome.

 Pathways – it is not clear if there has been any significant improvement in pathways between schools and VET, higher education and employment.
 To a great extent these existed before the agreement and now, with not much improvement in addressing barriers such as VET qualifications at school which in some occupations create barriers to accessing apprenticeship pathways due to competency wage progression.
 School systems need to be more open to industry’s views about the appropriateness of VET delivered at school.